Manipulate arrays and maps efficiently in Vadalog programs.

 collections:remove_nulls()

-Remove all null values from an array:
+Remove all null values from array:

 collections:remove_nulls(arr: array<T>) → array<T>